-When housing values were accelerating it made sense to sell, trade up and keep moving.
-In the current reality you need your investment in a building project to support each phase of an evolving life.
+When housing values were accelerating, it made more sense to sell, trade up, and keep moving.
+In the current reality, however, you need your investment in a building project to support each phase of an evolving life.

 Plan for an elevator, or build a closet large enough to accommodate one in the future (left).
 Build accessible” roll-in” showers with large openings (middle).
 Plan for your kids and all phases of their lives (right).

 Eight strategies used to design a lifetime home:

 1. Start with a master plan.